bfidatadigipres/dpx_encoding/README.md

 - If undersize, skips but reports filename is under 1TB to log.

 Mediaconch check:
-- Looks for Matroska files in mkv_cooked/ path not modified in the last ten minutes, checks each one against the RAWcooked mkv Mediaconch Policy
+- Looks for Matroska files in mkv_cooked/ path not modified in the last ten minutes, checks each one against the basic RAWcooked mkv Mediaconch Policy
-  - If pass: script continues and pass information passed to post_rawcook.log
+- If pass: script continues and information passed to post_rawcook.log
-  - If fail: script writes filename to temp_mediaconch_policy_fails.txt, and writes failure to post_rawcook.log
-- Matroska items listed on temp_mediaconch_policy_fails.txt are moved to Killed/ folder and logs are prepended fail_ and move to logs fodler
+- If fail: script writes filename to temp_mediaconch_policy_fails.txt, and writes failure to post_rawcook.log.
+Matroska items listed on temp_mediaconch_policy_fails.txt are moved to Killed/ folder and logs are prepended fail_ and move to logs fodler

-Grep logs for pass statements:
+Grep logs for pass statement of Mediaconch passed files:
 - Script looks through all logs for 'Reversablity was checked, no issue detected' where found:
   - Outputs successful cooked filenames to rawcooked_success.log
   - Prints list to post_rawcook.log
-  - Moves Matroska files using GNU parallel to autoingest path
+  - Moves Matroska files using GNU parallel to DPI ingest path
   - Moves successfully cooked DPX sequences to dpx_completed/ path
   - Moves log file to logs/ path

-Grep logs for error of warning statements:
+Grep remaining logs for error or warning statements:
 - Searches through remaining log files for instances that uses words like 'Error', 'Conversion failed!', 'Warning', 'WARNING' etc.
 - Checks if any of these erroring files have already been added to check_padding_list.
    If no, the file is added to list, DPX sequence left in place, logs appended 'retry_' and the file will be reencoded using --check-padding